ynx0/graph-store-documentation/2_sur_file_walkthrough.md

 ::
 ```

-`update-log` is an ordered map where the keys are a timestamp (time is an alias for @da, an absolute datetime) and the values are `logged-update`s, where entries are sorted with the most recent timestamp first.
+`update-log` is an ordered map where the keys are a timestamp (time is an alias for `@da`, an absolute datetime) and the values are `logged-update`s, where entries are sorted with the most recent timestamp first.
 It represents a history of updates applied to a graph. `update-logs` is a mapping where keys are resources and values are `update-log`s.
 This is the data structure used by Graph Store to store the history of actions associated with all graphs that it knows about, where each graph has a unique resource that identifies it.
 A `logged-update` is a data structure that holds any `logged-update-0` along with a time identifying when the update happened.
 It follows a versioning pattern similar to the versioned state of a %gall agent.

 Similar to the urbit event log, Graph Store also stores all updates that are performed to it, so that it can rebuild its current state on demand.
 The current state of the database is more of a product of the event log, like a checkpoint, or a materialized db view, rather than the source of truth, which is really in the logged update.
 As a result, the Graph Store database becomes immutable in nature, where all data is preserved and deleted data is only inaccessible in the current view or checkpoint, and is still recoverable by replaying the log.